-Upon their return to Campus, students will, in general, be provided two (2) cloth face coverings.
-Students may wear their own face covering/mask pending instructor approval.
+Upon their return to Campus, students will, in general, be provided two (2) double-layer, cloth face masks.
+Students may wear their own face mask pending instructor approval.
 Masks should be double-layer masks and not a face covering (such as a gaiter or bandana.)
-You will be required to wear face coverings/masks at all times while in DMACC buildings.
-Face covering/mask must also be worn outside of DMACC buildings unless 6 feet of social distancing is possible.
-Face covering/mask will be required until further notice.
+You will be required to wear face masks at all times while in DMACC buildings.
+Face mask must also be worn outside of DMACC buildings unless 6 feet of social distancing is possible.
+Face mask will be required until further notice.
 Some programs may have specific personal protective equipment requirements.
 For those programs, instructors will communicate requirements to students.

 - For short periods of time when you are eating or drinking

 - When you are alone in an office or room and able to close the door

 All students will be required to wear a face mask over their nose and mouth until further notice in accordance with COVID Emergency Facemask Procedure.